vnitikesh/Poll-App/README.md

 Make sure python3 is installed on your machine.
 If not goto https://www/python.org/downloads and download the current version of python and add it to the necessary path.

-1. Open the command line terminal by pressing 'windows+r' key, enter cmd and hit enter.
+1. Open the command line terminal by pressing 'windows key + r', enter cmd in Run prompt and hit enter.
 2. In the terminal switch to the directory where you want to run this project by entering 'cd dir_name'.
-3. Now switch to virtual environment by following steps:- a).In the terminal, install the virtual environment configuration by inputting command 'pip install virtualenvwrapper'. b).After virtual environment is installed, create a virtual env. by inputting command 'mkvirtualenv venv'. c).Activate the virtual environment by giving command:- workon venv If you have virtual env. installed in your system previously, skip the step (a).
+3. Now switch to virtual environment by following steps:- a).In the terminal, install the virtual environment configuration by inputting command 'pip install virtualenvwrapper'. b).After virtual environment is installed, create a virtual env. by inputting command 'mkvirtualenv venv'.

-4).
-In the terminal, switch to the directory of the project by inputting 'cd Poll-App'.
-4. Install the necessary dependencies by giving the command:- 'pip install -r requirements.txt'
+  If you have virtual env. installed in your system previously, skip the step (a).

-5. Make sure git for desktop is installed in your system for easily cloning of the project otherwise you can download the zip file in the directory where you want to run this project.
+Note:- Make sure git for desktop is installed in your system for easily cloning of the project otherwise you can download the zip file in the directory where you want to run this project.

-6. (For git desktop users)Clone the project by giving the command:- git clone https://github.com/ankuspidy/Poll-App.git
+4. For git desktop users)Clone the project by giving the command:- git clone https://github.com/ankuspidy/Poll-App.git
+5. In the terminal, switch to the directory of the project by inputting 'cd Poll-App'.
+6. Install the necessary dependencies for the project by giving the command:- 'pip install -r requirements.txt'

 Your project is ready to run on your local server environment.